 Founded in 1999, PRAXIS: a journal of writing + building has established itself as a distinctive voice in international architectural culture.
 The journal addresses contemporary design issues in both depth and breadth, and has engendered an architectural discourse uniquely rooted in practice.
 Emphasizing the interdependence of technology, design, theory, and history, PRAXIS investigates these fields as parts of an integrated discipline, promoting connections between various aspects of architectural production.
 The journal has generated a forum that bridges the gap between theory and practice.

-Knowlton School of Architecture student group publication One:Twelve was established as “a written record of the dialogues that occur between students at the Knowlton School of Architecture.”
-In the fall of 2010, KSA students Greg Evans and Josh Kuhr published Volume 1, Issue 001 of One:Twelve which contained 24 pages, 12 articles, and had 12 student contributors.
+Knowlton School student group publication One:Twelve was established as “a written record of the dialogues that occur between students at the Knowlton School.”
+In the fall of 2010, Knowlton School students Greg Evans and Josh Kuhr published Volume 1, Issue 001 of One:Twelve which contained 24 pages, 12 articles, and had 12 student contributors.
 The introduction to that first issue provides the following statement about One:Twelve’s purpose:

-“Much like the built environment of the KSA, One:Twelve is a permanent catalyst for student and faculty interaction.
+“Much like the built environment of the Knowlton School, One:Twelve is a permanent catalyst for student and faculty interaction.
 It offers a common platform that weaves between classroom and culture, always looking for new relationships between those that are seemingly separate.
-The ramps of Knowlton Hall create a multi-level system of balconies, terraces, and platforms that stitch together these varied environments of the School, and give way to the title of our new student journal.”
+The ramps of Knowlton Hall create a multi-level system of balconies, terraces, and platforms that stitch together these varied environments of the school, and give way to the title of our new student journal.”

 Student participation in One:Twelve has grown steadily, as has the size of the publication itself.
-Volume 3, Issue 005, which was published in February of 2013, boasts over 100 pages and features work by both KSA students and guest writers.
-The publication is currently managed by a seven person student editorial board which also operates the One:Twelve website.
-Issue 006 was published in April 2013.
+Volume 3, Issue 005, which was published in February of 2013, boasts over 100 pages and features work by both Knowlton School students and guest writers.
+The publication is currently managed by seven student editors which also operates the One:Twelve website.
+Issue 007 was published on Feburary 5, 2014.